 "Unfortunately, we got even more bad publicity from the local press for the previous night.
 They wrote an article in which they claimed we were 'reckless and irresponsible' to appear in a public place without permission and endanger people's safety.
 No matter what we do, we can't seem to win with the authorities.
 Anyone else would have sued the hell out of the university for breach of contract, but that's hardly my style and definitely not in the spirit of the tour."
 Arlenderre

-Living In This City (c) 2012 musicalpearls All Rights Reserved
+Living In This City (c) 2012 Steve Nielson All Rights Reserved